Advance Your Career in Bioethics and Humanities

 Meet the Professor

 Students and young scholars are invited to meet in small groups with distinguished faculty to discuss their common interests and learn more about the field.
 Meet the Professor sessions are organized early in the conference so that you'll have occasions throughout the meeting to confer with professors and colleagues.
 Participation is limited to ASBH members.
+Apply now for the 2017 Meet the Professor breakfast in Kansas City.

 The Career Path in the exhibit hall at the annual meeting will lead you to many of the most prestigious bioethics and humanities programs in the country.
 There you will meet representatives of schools that are recruiting students and faculty, learn about opportunities in the field, and consult with knowledgeable colleagues about how to advance your career.
 Follow the Career Path to see what exciting possibilities lie in your future.
 You can't afford to miss it!